Vintage Mailbox Tulip Arrangement Wreath Alternative

 This mailbox tulip arrangement is perfect for the front door, but the tulips would freeze right now so I am putting it in a temporary spot.
 The tulip arrangement will be redone and put on the front door for Easter or Mother’s day depending on the weather.

 Tulip Arrangement Supplies

-Besides a pretty post office box, you will need small ribbon, two unbreakable containers, baby’s breath and tulips.
+Besides a pretty post office box, you will need a small ribbon, two unbreakable containers, baby’s breath, and tulips.
 This will also be beautiful for other seasons, hydrangeas or daisies for summer, and dried florals for all.